sankhaMukherjee/sankhaMukherjee.github.io/_posts/2018-03-19-Evolutionary algorithms for deep learning.md

 `2*5 + 5*8 + 8*10 + 10*10*2 + 10*1 = 340`

 So, even for a simple problem like this, we are traversing a 340 dimensional space.
-This is a fairly complex problem for any algorithm, especially, since we are hoping that the algorithm will be able to evolve toward a meaningful solution.
+This is a fairly complex problem for any algorithm, especially since, in this algorithm, we are hoping that the algorithm will be able to evolve toward a meaningful solution.

 Without iteration, the result output of the "best" gene that is randomly generated looks like the following: